Help a colleague

 Start a conversation

-The Heads up website lists practical suggestions on how have a conversation with a colleague you’re concerned about.
+The Heads up website lists practical suggestions on how to have a conversation with a colleague you’re concerned about.

 Refer to a doctors' health advisory service